blockfreight/go-bftx/README.md

 ***Description:*** go-blockfreight is the reference full node implementation and cli-tool for Blockfreight™ the blockchain of global freight.

-A network for the free trade of physical goods so powerful it is part of the most advanced project in global shipping today.
+A network for the free trade of physical goods so transformative it is part of the most advanced project in global shipping today.

 go-blockfreight is a powerful, reliable, efficient and handy Go app for communicating with the Blockfreight™ blockchain.